 CA gas tax and labor code violations

 California increased its gas tax effective July 1, 2019 by 5.6 cents per gallon.
-And it now is set to increase each year with inflation.
+And by law it has increased every year in line with inflation.
 With California gas prices already far exceeding the national average, this has placed renewed pressure on employers to increase their vehicle reimbursements.

 The problem is, the IRS mileage rate does not increase in response to state increases in vehicle costs such as gas prices.
 The IRS sets its standard business rate based on national averages from the previous year.
 And that's the flaw inherent to using the government mileage rate as a reimbursement rate, especially in California – if employees experience vehicle costs at higher than the national average (and CA employees always do), then the IRS rate just won't keep up with their costs.